 Your rights if your easyJet Gatwick flight this summer is cancelled

-Most of the 180,000 affected passengers have been notified, with some in line for cash compensation of up to £350
+Exclusive: Most of the 180,000 affected passengers have been notified, with some in line for cash compensation of up to £350

 After weeks of last-minute cancellations to and from London Gatwick airport, easyJet has pre-emptively axed 1,700 further departures over the summer.